Fort Lauderdale History

 Like elsewhere in our segregated country, a close-knit Black community emerged to provide living essentials: a black church, newspaper, shops, theater, restaurants and professional services.
 As the first black church in the area, Piney Grove Baptist takes on more importance relative to the other institutions since it opened before the Civil Rights Movement.
 Today, that historic church is known as First Baptist Church Piney Grove.
 Mount Olive Baptist Church and Mount Hermon AME Church, are cultural institutions with rich histories as well.
 African-Americans lived closer to Downtown Fort Lauderdale than today’s Sistrunk Business Corridor.

-Sistrunk Business Corridor is named after Broward County’s first black physician, Dr. James Sistrunk, who for 25 years co-founded and operated Provident Hospital, the first black hospital in Broward County.
+Sistrunk Business Corridor (Sistrunk Blvd) is named after Broward County’s first black physician, Dr. James Sistrunk, who for 25 years co-founded and operated Provident Hospital, the first black hospital in Broward County.
 A library is named for Dr. Von Mizell.
 In Pompano, Ely High School is named for legendary educator Mrs. Blanche Ely.
 And in Dania Beach, Collins Elementary proudly bears the name of Mrs. Collins.
 You’ll also find the Elks Club, a social and political center for Black professionals for over 70 years.

 Dania Beach was once a farming community that employed many black workers.
 Just east of Dania Beach, John Lloyd Beach State Park, was home to the once segregated and hard to reach Colored Beach.
 Today, a memorial to that beach and those times remain.